WycliffeAssociates/btt-recorder-docs/docs/getstarted.rst

 When BTT Recorder first opens, it displays the Available Users.
 If you have already created a user, tap the card that shows your identicon.

-To create a new User profile, tap the **New User** card.
+To create a new User profile

+1. Tap the **New User** card.

-Read, or have someone read to you, the three Terms of Use.
+2. Read, or have someone read to you, the three Terms of Use.

    * Tap each of the green bars.

      Read the content.
 You may need to scroll to see the entire contents of the ‘Translation Guidelines’.

    * Tap **Close** at the bottom of each of the windows.

-Tap **I AGREE** at the bottom of the window if you agree with all three statements.
+3. Tap **I AGREE** at the bottom of the window if you agree with all three statements.

-Tap the **Microphone icon** and record your name or pseudonym.
+4. Tap the **Microphone icon** and record your name or pseudonym.
 A pseudonym is a false name that you can use if you are concerned that being associated with Bible translation will compromise your safety or that of your family.

-Record your name while the red circle is going around – 3 seconds.
+5. Record your name while the red circle is going around – 3 seconds.

-Note the image in the center of the window.
+6. Note the image in the center of the window.
 This is your identicon.
 Each user has a unique identicon.
+If you need to log into BTT Recorder again, you can tap the card with this identicon on the Available Users page.

-Press the play button to listen to the recording.
+7. Press the play button to listen to the recording.

   *	If you can you hear your voice and understand your words, then tap **Yes**.

   *	If your voice is too soft or you cannot understand your words, then tap **Redo** to make another recording.

-When you accept the recording, the initial screen (home screen) opens and you are ready to get started.
+8. When you accept the recording, the initial screen (home screen) opens and you are ready to get started.

 **NOTE**: If you want to create another user, you can log out of the program (see Using the Options Menu)